Honestpuck/jss_tools/README.md

 on large record types like a computer record I'm considering removing this.
 Use cases for leaving it would be appreciated.

 If there is a python-jss call not covered that you would like then please reach out.
-My JSS is not well populated for some things so I have no need for some and no data to test but I can get around that if you can supply the XML returned by your JSS (sanitisied, of course).
+My JSS is not well populated for some things so I have no need for some and no data to test but I can get around that if you can supply the XML returned by your JSS (sanitised, of course).

 Feedback to honestpuck@gmail.com